Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and

 1. The Central Park Carousel

 In the southern part of the park, close to the East 65th Street entrance, sits one of the park's most colorful attractions—the Central Park Carousel.
-The beautiful horses on the park's carousel is a big attraction come summer.
+The beautiful horses on the park's carousel are a big attraction come summer.
 More than fifty colorful horses glide rhythmically to calliope music while their tiny riders squeal with glee.
 Parents are free to enter the carousel and stand by their kids or watch from behind a glass enclosure.
 Rides are inexpensive (around $3.00) and must be purchased with cash on site.
 The carousel opens in late spring and offers rides throughout the summer.

 2. The Central Park Zoo

-For younger kids there are many options for fun: there is the area called Tisch Children's Zoo where they can pet and feed farm animals, an entertaining sea lion show at scheduled times and various animal feedings throughout the day.
+For younger kids there are many options for fun: there is Tisch Children's Zoo, where they can pet and feed farm animals, an entertaining sea lion show at scheduled times, and various animal feedings throughout the day.
 With these and all the other kid favorites (grizzly bears, red pandas, cheeky monkeys) it isn't hard to see why the small zoo is one of the best spots in Central Park for kids

 3. The Entrance Area to the Zoo for Face and Balloon Art

 Face painters and balloon artists show up in the warmer months right around the pathway that leads to the Central Park Zoo.
-Try as I may, I can never convince my family that a painted face isn't an absolute necessity to enjoying a day out in the zoo.
+Try as I may, I can never convince my family that a painted face isn't an absolute necessity for enjoying a day out in the zoo.
 The face painters offer popular face painting themes—princess art, striped leopards, superheroes etc.—so your kids will find something they can proudly wear as they go about enjoying the park.

 Face painters, balloon artists, and caricaturists can also be found in other popular areas of Central Park so even if you don't plan on visiting the zoo but know your kids would love being transformed into a work of art, look out for signs that they normally carry to announce their services.